shreyarastogi9896/shreyarastogi9896/README.md

 ---

 ### 💬 About Me
 I'm passionate about leveraging **AI, ML, Deep Learning, and Generative AI** to build smart applications.
 I also enjoy creating **full-stack solutions** that integrate modern web technologies.
-Currently exploring **computer vision, NLP, and cloud deployment** in real-world projects.

 I love turning **ideas into intelligent applications** that solve practical problems.

 ---